samapriya/satadd/README.md

 bandtype            Prints GEE bandtype and generates list to be used for export export              Export GEE Collections based on filter
 ```

+## Changelog

+### v0.0.2

+- Now searches for all DG and non DG assets available within GBDX
+- Added capability to create url list for rasters and download support using multiprocessing